-- 1. Minors - a.
+- a.
 The CDC will require birth certificate, social security cards, or equivalent verification, and/or proof of guardianship/custody (if applicable) for minors.
 The provision of social security numbers for persons over six (6) years of age is required by HUD.
-Failure to provide social security numbers will result in termination of assistance for failure to comply with program requirements.

-b.
-When requesting to add a minor to the household Guardianship or Court Awarded custody documentation may be requested when a participant claims to have at least 51% custody of a minor child, including their own child c.
-Documentation of Guardianship or Court Awarded Custody may include;

-- Verification from the Department of Public Health and Social Services, or equivalent that the participant is the guardian of said minor child. - Court Awarded custody documents verifying the participant has been awarded at least 51% custody of said minor child - Written permission, notarized from the minor's legal custodian or guardian which; - Authorizes the minor to reside in the household with the assisted family. - Verifies the minor will live in the assisted unit at least 51% of the time. - Documents if the guardianship is considered to be temporary or permanent. - If none of the documentation listed above can be supplied, the applicant or participant may document the circumstances in writing and supply the written documentation to CDC.
+Failure to provide social security numbers will result in termination of assistance for failure to comply with program requirements. - b.
+When requesting to add a minor to the household Guardianship or Court Awarded custody documentation may be requested when a participant claims to have at least 51% custody of a minor child, including their own child - c.
+Documentation of Guardianship or Court Awarded Custody may include; - Verification from the Department of Public Health and Social Services, or equivalent that the participant is the guardian of said minor child. - Court Awarded custody documents verifying the participant has been awarded at least 51% custody of said minor child - Written permission, notarized from the minor's legal custodian or quardian which; - Authorizes the minor to reside in the household with the assisted family. - Verifies the minor will live in the assisted unit at least 51% of the time. - Documents if the guardianship is considered to be temporary or permanent. - If none of the documentation listed above can be supplied, the applicant or participant may document the circumstances in writing and supply the written documentation to CDC.
 CDC may then determine on a case by case basis how to proceed. - d.
-Written permission from the landlord approving the addition to the household residing in the unit on a short-term basis.
+Written permission from the landlord approving the addition to the household

+CDC will not add a minor as a dependent to the household if the minor is only residing in the unit on a short-term basis.
 With CDC's approval, and appropriate verification, the minor will be allowed to remain in the unit on a short-term basis as a household member, but not a family member.
 See Chapter III, of this Administrative Plan for further definition.